 Bit Name Value State/Description

 0 READY 1 Drive is ready to receive the start command.

 0 Drive is not ready.

 1 ENABLED 1 External run enable signal is active.

 0 External run enable signal is not active.

-2 Reserved for ENABLED_TO_R OTATE Not yet implemented.
+2 STARTED 1 Drive has received start command.

+0 Drive has not received start command.

 3 RUNNING 1 Drive is modulating.

 0 Drive is not modulating.

 4 ZERO_SPEED 1 Drive is at zero speed.

 0 Drive is not at zero speed.

 5 ACCELERATING 1 Drive speed is increasing.

 0 Drive speed is not increasing.

 6 DECELERATING 1 Drive speed is decreasing.

 0 Drive speed is not decreasing.

 7 AT_SETPOINT 1 Drive is at setpoint.

 0 Drive is not at setpoint.

 8 LIMIT 1 Drive operation is limited.

 0 Drive operation is not limited.

 9 SUPERVISION 1 Actual value (speed, frequency or torque) is above a limit.
-Limit is set with parameters 46.3146.33
+Limit is set with parameters 46.3146.33.

 0 Actual value (speed, frequency or torque) is within limits.

 10 REVERSE_REF 1 Drive reference is in the reverse direction.

 0 Drive reference is in the forward direction

 11 REVERSE_ACT 1 Drive is running in the reverse direction

 0 Drive is running in the forward direction

 12 PANEL_LOCAL 1 Panel/keypad (or PC tool) is in local control mode.

 0 Panel/keypad (or PC tool) is not in local control mode.

 13 FIELDBUS_LOC 1 Fieldbus is in local control mode.

 AL 0 Fieldbus is not in local control mode.

 14 EXT2_ACT 1 External control location EXT2 is active.

 0 External control location EXT1 is active.

 15 FAULT 1 Drive is faulted.

 0 Drive is not faulted.

 Bit Name Value State/Description

 16 ALARM 1 Warning/Alarm is active.

 0 No warning/alarm.

 17 Reserved

-18 Reserved for DIRECTION_LO CK Not yet implemented.

-19 Reserved
+18 DIRLOCK 1 Direction lock is ON.
+(Direction change is locked out.)

+0 Direction lock is OFF.

+19 LOCALLOCK 1 Local mode lock is ON.
+(Local mode is locked out.)

+0 Local mode lock is OFF.

 20 Reserved

 21 Reserved

 22 USER_0 Status bits that can be combined with drive logic for

 23 USER_1 application-specific functionality.

 24 USER_2

 25 USER_3

-26 REQ_CTL 1 Control is requested in this channel.
+26 REQ_CTL 1 Control has been granted to this channel.

-0 Control is not requested in this channel.
+0 Control has not been granted to this channel.

+27 REQ_REF 1 Reference has been granted to this channel.

+0 Reference has not been granted to this channel.

-27 31 Reserved •
+28 31 Reserved •